 Poor old Renegade had a nightmare, as none of their games arrived until Friday.
 By then I was pretty much full, and they were super busy, so didn’t follow up on my interest for Ex Libris.

 From my ‘best of the rest’ list, Altiplano sold out; while demos of Whistle Stop, Clans of Caledonia, Otys, Chimera Station and Dragonsgate College put me off just enough to stop them moving from wishlist to suitcase.
 I’m still super interested in playing Bärenpark but know people who have it; while the game I’m probably most annoyed about not trying was Wendake.
 By the time we saw a space on the demo tables I was totally gamed out on Sunday, so walked away.
 Hopefully someone I know picked it up.

 Reviews on the way

-Also expect older titles Hanamikoji and Roundhouse (with expansion), and the new Ancient Terrible Things mini expansion, to be covered soon.
+Also expect Hanamikoji and the new Ancient Terrible Things mini expansion to be covered soon.